opensciencegrid/security/docs/CaDistribution.md

 [CA Certificate Installation and Update](https://opensciencegrid.github.io/docs/common/ca/) provides you with details of various options to install the Certificate Authority (CA) certificates and have up-to-date certificate revocation list (CRL) using OSG RPMs.

+In the OSG repositories, there are two different sets of predefined CA certificates: osg-ca-certs and igtf-ca-certs.
+In the past, these two packages had different content and some unaccredited CA were distributed.
+As of February 19, 2018, the content of both packages is identical.

 ## News
 Effective 25 June 2010 the old FNAL_KCA has been removed, in OSG CA package version 1.15.